Indigenous Performance

 devised/directed

-The characterization of legendary figures comes across as though in a dream, the imagery may not seem to make logical sense.
+The characterization of legendary figures comes across as though in a dream.
+The imagery may not seem to make logical sense.
 Instead, the surreal atmosphere creates an emotional response, providing a primitive, inner understanding.
-This dream world allows the audience to bridge the gap between ancient culture and the modern.
+This dream world allows the audience to bridge the gap between ancient and modern cultures.
 The dreamy quality of the production evokes a sense of eeriness and wonderment of the unknown.

 Emandulo